bkuhn/talks/FOSSETCON-2014/copyleft-future.markdown

 + And those who do perceive it differently.

+# So, raise your hands:

++ How many of you run LibreJS and/or NoScript browser plugins?

++ How many of use Chromium?

 # xdm, Solaris and NIS+

 + I once chased a bug from xdm, down through NIS+ to the Solaris kernel